LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 #######

-MIR algorithms are designed to accept a Conduit node containing various options that can alter how the algorithm operates. the MIR algorithm copies the options node to the memory space where it will run.
+MIR algorithms are designed to accept a Conduit node containing various options that can influence how the algorithm operates.
+The MIR algorithm copies the options node to the memory space where it will be used.

 +---------------------------------+------------------------------------------------------+
 | Option                          | Description                                          |